List of DuckTales characters: Mrs. Featherby / Mrs. Quackfaster

 In the 2017 series, debuting in "The Great Dime Chase!", she is the archivist of Scrooge's personal archive, having served him for the last 50 years.
 Dedicated to the point of obsession, she is perfectly willing to terrorize the ducklings if they refuse to heed her bizarre set of rules.
-In season two, she is seen defending the archive from harpies, attending Scrooge's fake funeral, working part-time at Duckburg's public library, conducting tours at Fort Duckburg, and assisting Scrooge in repelling the Moonlander invasion.
+In the second season, she is seen defending the archive from harpies, attending Scrooge's fake funeral, working part-time at Duckburg's public library, conducting tours at Fort Duckburg, and assisting Scrooge in repelling the Moonlander invasion.

 Goldie O'Gilt

 Goldie O'Gilt, a.k.a.
 Glittering Goldie (voiced by Joan Gerber in the 1987 series; Allison Janney in the 2017 series) is Scrooge's longtime love interest and an original Carl Barks character from the 1952 comic book story "Back to the Klondike".
 The producers of the 2017 series has called her the Catwoman to Scrooge's Batman.

 In the 1987 series, she first appears in the episode based on and named after the Barks story, where her origins as a music hall singer in Dawson is shown.
 She reappears in the episodes "Scroogerello", as a figment of Scrooge's dream, "'Till Nephews Do Us Part", interrupting Scrooge's wedding to Millionara Vanderbucks, and "Ducky Mountain High", where Scrooge and Glomgold fight for Goldie's property, only to see Goldie walking out on top.

 In the 2017 series, she first appears in "The Golden Lagoon of White Agony Plains!", as Scrooge's former girlfriend, partner, and rival; out-smarting both him and Glomgold.
 Alongside Scrooge, she took part in the Klondike Gold Rush in the late 19th century, and explains her advanced age by claiming to have found "a fountain of youth in Ronguay".
-While she admittingly "always loved gold more than she loved Scrooge", the pair's mutual affection and respect go deep.
-In season two, she first makes a non-speaking appearance at the first annual McDuck Enterprises Christmas party, before returning in a major role in a flashback depicted in "The Outlaw Scrooge McDuck!", in which she joins forces with Scrooge, a time-traveling Gyro, and Fenton's ancestor Sheriff Marshall Cabrera against John D. Rockerduck.
+While she admittingly "always loved gold more than she loved Scrooge", the pair's mutual affection and respect runs deep.
+In the second season, she first makes a non-speaking appearance at the first annual McDuck Enterprises Christmas party, before returning in a major role in a flashback depicted in "The Outlaw Scrooge McDuck!", in which she joins forces with Scrooge, a time-traveling Gyro, and Fenton's ancestor Sheriff Marshall Cabrera against John D. Rockerduck.
 In "Happy Birthday, Doofus Drake!", she reappears in the present day after Louie invites her to McDuck Manor to help him become a better con artist, before getting caught up in a scheme to con Doofus Drake out of several million dollars in party favors.
 Following a series of double-crosses and being held hostage by Doofus, Goldie eventually gets what she came for, but keeps a picture of Louie to remember him by.
 In "The Forbidden Fountain of the Foreverglades!", she competes with Scrooge to find the eponymous fountain, only to rekindle her romance with him.
+She was later captured by F.O.W.L. in "The Last Adventure!" but was rescued by the Ducks.